 At the Midwest Archaeological Conference, Lisa, Amy and myself got the opportunity to present some of our preliminary findings from the privy that we uncovered during Summer 2015.
 Here, I’m going to share some of the findings from our poster, and the poster itself for […]

-We’re grateful for the hard work LEADR lab (specifically Brian Geyer) put into scanning and printing Mable.
+We’re grateful for the hard work LEADR lab (specifically Brian Geyer) put into scanning and printing Mabel.
 We look forward to having more fun with the 3D printer.

 During the summer, CAP field crew members excavated the remains of a privy on campus.
 For those not in the know (including myself until a couple months ago), a privy is a historic outhouse.
 Historic archaeologists have great interest in privies because they often contain […]